freedow-ms/vendorsmart/README.md

   - **Shared** - Contains all the code for shared data.
   - **Presentation** - Contains the API.

-Both the the Job and Vendor folder have the same structure that follows the example above.
-The shared folder also respects the layers explained but instead of a single library is contains a **Core** and **SharedKernel** libraries.
+Both Job and Vendor folder have the same structure that follows the example above.
+The shared folder also respects the layers explained but instead of a single library it contains a **Core** and **SharedKernel** library.

-The Core library contains middlewares, helpers, patterns that are used by every module at each layer.
+The Core library contains middlewares, helpers, patterns and other pieces of code that are used by every module at each layer.
 I will enumerate them just for the sake of understanding the Core of the solution:

 - **Application**
-  - **Exceptions**: Application Exceptions
+  - **Exceptions**: Application Exceptions such as EntityNotFoundException.
   - **Extensions**:
-    - MediatR extensions to use requests as CQRS and translate Results to [Http Problem Detail](https://www.rfc-editor.org/rfc/rfc7807)
+    - MediatR extensions to use requests as CQRS and translate [Results](https://github.com/victorDivino/operationResult) to [Http Problem Detail](https://www.rfc-editor.org/rfc/rfc7807)
   - **Middlewares**:
-    - MediatR middlewares for handling Requests validations and translatin to Result
+    - MediatR middlewares for handling Requests validations and translating to Result.
-    - A simple exception middleware to log and generically recover unhandled exceptions
+    - A simple exception middleware to log and generically recover unhandled exceptions.
-  - **Problem Details**: A simple wrapper for Problem Details
+  - **Problem Details**: A simple wrapper for [Problem Detail](https://www.rfc-editor.org/rfc/rfc7807).
 - **Domain**
-  - **Exceptions**: Common domain exceptions such as BusinessException
+  - **Exceptions**: Common domain exceptions such as BusinessException.
-  - **Entities**: Common entities implementations
+  - **Entities**: Common entities implementations.
-  - **Contracts**: Common domain contracts
+  - **Contracts**: Common domain contracts.
 - **Util**
-  - **Exceptions**: Global exception for erros on the Application as a whole
+  - **Exceptions**: Global exception for errors on the Application as a whole.
   - **OperationResult**: A pattern to avoid throwing exceptions and allow propagating them via call stacks wrapped with success and result states.
-An almost identical version of [OperationResult](https://github.com/victorDivino/operationResult) but with support for errors to integrate with FluentValidation and OperationResult
+An almost identical version of [OperationResult](https://github.com/victorDivino/operationResult) but with support for errors to integrate with FluentValidation and OperationResult.
-  - **Specification**: Specification pattern with evaluator to allow tracking specifications used
+  - **Specification**: Specification pattern with evaluator to allow validating specifications used.
-- **DI**: Aggregate of configurations for the API (basic auth, swagger, services injection, mediatr and flutentvalidation configs, etc)
+- **DI**: Aggregate of configurations for the API (basic auth, swagger, services injection, mediatr and flutentvalidation configs, etc).

 Besides the Core, all the other libraries are related to Bounded Contexts: